 Sorry Blake and Daniel.
 If we had more room in our Roadsufer campervan rental, we'd bring you along next month.

 This years birthday cabin brought us to Lake Vermilion State Park.
-My original plans was to go to Winnipeg, but knowing this mild winter, we didn't think that would work.
+My original plan was to go to Winnipeg, but knowing this mild winter, we didn't think that would work.
 We even talked about going to Arkansas.
 With a spring break trip coming up we decided to stay close by.

 The Minnesota State Park camper cabins are about as affordable as you can find.
 Hipcamp is also a great choice, but we didn't find anything we adored.